Find a spider by...

 from above.
 The legs curve forward in a fashion somewhat similar to that seen among huntsman species.

-Spider(s) with a very similar appearance: Some trochanteriids, especially Morebilus fumosus and some related Rebilus and Morebilus
+Spider(s) with a very similar appearance: Some other trochanteriids, especially Morebilus fumosus and some related Rebilus and Morebilus

 species.